 Traditional Criminal Investigator Degree Programs

 Saint Peter’s University offers a Bachelor of Arts with several concentrations that may appeal to individuals interested in a career in criminal investigations: Corrections, Police Administration, and Investigative Sciences.
-All programs require students to complete 48 credits, including core courses such as criminology, criminal procedure, and criminal evidence.
+All program tracks require students to complete 48 credit hours of criminal justice-related courses, including core courses such as criminology, criminal procedure, and criminal evidence.
 In the Corrections concentration, students study psychology and criminal behavior and prepare for employment in correctional facilities or law enforcement.
 In the Police Administration concentration, the courses focus on various aspects of law enforcement training.
-Finally, the Investigative Sciences concentration prepares majors for work opportunities in crime analysis and leadership.
+The Investigative Sciences concentration prepares majors for work opportunities in crime analysis and leadership.
 All students complete an internship as part of the degree that allows them to connect classroom learning to practical environments.
 Saint Peter’s University is a Jesuit institution and many spiritual and community-oriented resources are available to students.

 Online Criminal Investigations Degree Programs

 Eastern Kentucky University offers an online Bachelor of Science in Corrections and Juvenile Justice that prepares students to work in many different law enforcement settings.
-Students are required to complete 120 credits, including core courses, electives, and general education requirements.
-Courses are offered in an accelerated, eight-week format, with new courses starting every six weeks during the year.
-Completing the degree takes four years if completed full-time.
-Faculty have extensive experience in different areas of law enforcement and criminal justice practice and graduates have found employment in various correctional institutions in Kentucky.
+Students are required to complete 120 credit hours of core courses, electives, and general education.
+Courses are offered in an accelerated eight-week format with new courses starting every six weeks during the year.
+Completing the degree program typically takes four years with full-time study.
+The faculty have extensive experience in different areas of law enforcement and criminal justice practice and graduates have found employment in various correctional institutions in Kentucky.
 The university also offers two undergraduate certificate programs in Correctional Intervention Strategies and Youth Services.
-These programs only require 24 credits and offer an introduction to specific areas of criminal investigation and analysis.
+These programs only require 24 credit hours and offer an introduction to specific areas of criminal investigation and analysis.